- Library Overview

 Baltimore, MD 21218

-Public use of John Glenn Civil War Diary restricted to microfilm: Manuscripts Dept. microfilm MS 1017; request other material in Special Collections Reading Room.
+Public use of William Glenn Civil War Diary restricted to microfilm: Manuscripts Dept. microfilm MS 1017; request other material in Special Collections Reading Room.

 Information on literary right available in repository.